Running a DC layout¶

 Configuring Default Outputs¶

-The same configuration method for DCC-EX Command Station is to use EXRAIL to define things like:
+The normal configuration method for DCC-EX Command Station is to use EXRAIL to define things like:

 - What turnouts or signals you have and how they are electronically driven